Evansmuscle/react-component-creator/README.md

 Create React components with boilerplate without the hassle.

+## Installation

+The installation is very simple, just add the rcc or rcc.exe in the build folder to your PATH depending on your OS and you're set!

 ## Usage

 Just run the command line tool with the command **rcc "Component Name Here"** and you're set!